J4X-98/Writeups/Websites/QuillCTF/Arbitrage/writeup.md

 ```

-I found a possible path[Btoken -> Atoken -> Ctoken -> Btoken] with this and ran it which worked.vTHe implementation can be found in the POC.sol file.
+I found a possible path[Btoken -> Atoken -> Ctoken -> Btoken] with this and ran it which worked.
+The implementation can be found in the POC.sol file.